microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/84.bot-authentication-certificate/README.md

 Bot Framework v4 bot authentication using Certificate

-This bot has been created using [Bot Framework](https://dev.botframework.com/), is shows how to use the bot authentication capabilities of Azure Bot Service.
+This bot has been created using [Bot Framework](https://dev.botframework.com/), it shows how to use the bot authentication capabilities of Azure Bot Service.
 In this sample, we use a local or KeyVault certificate to create the Bot Framework Authentication.

 ## Interacting with the bot